rrivera1849/STEB/README.md

 Method: The unordered and ordered sets of texts are embedded and then aligned by reframing the problem as an Assignment problem and using scipy's optimize.linear_sum_assignment, which maximizes the total cosine similarity between the embeddings of the ordered set and the selected embeddings at the same position of the newly ordered set.

 Evaluation: The quality of the alignment is measured using Spearman's rank correlation coefficient between the predicted order and the true order.
+If distractors are present, there is an additional evaluation metric, a f1 score measuring how well the method identified and excluded distractors from the alignment.

 ## Developer Guide